 We start with an bad connection between town and city.
 People will need to spend a lot of time to reach the city.
 So the associated cost with buying local is negative, so they buying local is favored.

 We can see that it stays constant over time, because nobody really drives into the city.
 The probability of going is virtually zero:

 And so the expected number of people traveling is virtually zero:

-But what happens if we now lower the cost of travelling to the city?
+But what happens if we now lower the cost of traveling to the city?
 The model begins with a cost slightly negative, so people still favor buying locally.

-Yet some people take the addidional cost of shopping in the city.
+Yet some people take the additional cost of shopping in the city.
 The probability starts low, but nonzero.